Best VPN for Chromebook in 2026

 -

-Yes, most premium VPNs offer a three- or seven-day free trial if you buy a subscription through their Android app.
-You will not be charged until the end of the trial, and you can cancel before then to avoid getting charged at all.
+Yes, most premium VPNs offer a three or seven-day free trial when you subscribe through their Android app.
+Once the trial ends, you will be charged unless you cancel beforehand.

 -